Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-12:ls -t . | head is the command used where the -t flag sorts the newest file by modification time and head specifies to list the first 10.
 Task-13: sort | uniq -u creates the stated conditions.
 Uniq command has been used to omit repeated lines
 Task-14: grep/egrep is used to print lines that match patterns
-Task-15: grep -C...the -C flag is used to print number of lines of context
+Task-15: grep...the -i flag is used to process a binary file